atlassian/data-center-helm-charts/DEVELOPMENT.md

 ### Installation

 1. Install `pre-commit` following [official instructions](https://pre-commit.com/#install).
-2. In the repository root run `pre-commit install` which will install the hooks.
+2. In the repository root run `pre-commit install`, which will install the hooks.

 ### Usage